jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (3) In subsection (1), a disputable decision does not include an assessment.

 ### 138G Effect of disclosure notice
-(1) Unless subsection (2) applies, if the Commissioner issues a disclosure notice to a disputant, and the disputant challenges the disputable decision, the Commissioner and the disputant may raise in the challenge only the issues and the propositions of law that are disclosed in the Commissioner's and disputant's statements of position.
+(1) Unless subsection (1B) or (2) apply, if the Commissioner issues a disclosure notice to a disputant, and the disputant challenges the disputable decision, the Commissioner and the disputant may raise in the challenge only the issues and the propositions of law that are disclosed in the Commissioner's and disputant's statements of position.
+(1B) If the Commissioner did not issue a statement of position in response to the disputant’s statement of position on or before the required date, and did not issue a statement of position when issuing a disclosure notice, subsection (1) does not apply to limit the issues or propositions of law that may be raised by—
+  (a) the Commissioner, if section 89M(6BA)﻿(b)﻿(i) applies:
+  (b) the Commissioner or the disputant, if section 89M(6BA)﻿(b)﻿(ii) applies.
 (2) A hearing authority may, on application by a party to a challenge to a disputable decision, allow the applicant to raise in the challenge new propositions of law, and new issues, if satisfied that—
   (a) the applicant could not, at the time of delivery of the applicant's statement of position, have, with due diligence, discerned those propositions of law or issues; and
   (b) having regard to the provisions of section 89A and the conduct of the parties, the hearing authority considers that the raising of those propositions of law or issues is necessary to avoid manifest injustice to the Commissioner or the disputant.